srinisprojects77/LendingCaseStudy/README.md

 # Lending case study
-> Analysing the customer loan existing data and give overview about using various tools learned so far
+> Analysing the customer loan existing data and give overview about using various tools learned so far, for further loan recommendation

 ## Table of Contents
 * [General Info](#general-information)